On power subgroups of mapping class groups: Power subgroups of the mapping class group

 Thus the quotient group is trivial. \end{proof}

-\begin{remark} One knows that $M_g/M_g[2]$ is finite (see \cite{Hum}), when $g\geq 2$, and $M_g/X_g(2)$ is the further quotient obtained by adjoining all squares as relations.
+\begin{rem} One knows that $M_g/M_g[2]$ is finite (see \cite{Hum}), when $g\geq 2$, and $M_g/X_g[2]$ is the further quotient obtained by adjoining all squares as relations.
 Thus the quotient is a finite commutative 2-torsion group.
-But $M_g$ is perfect (when $g\geq 3$) and hence it has not surjective morphisms into nontrivial abelian groups.
-Thus $M_g/X_g(2))$ should be trivial, for $g\geq 3$. \end{remark}
+But $M_g$ is perfect (when $g\geq 3$) and hence it does not have surjective morphisms into nontrivial abelian groups.
+Thus $M_g/X_g[2]$ should be trivial, for $g\geq 3$. \end{rem}